kessler/darkmagic/README.md

 TODO:

-- circular dependency detection
-- support node modules with dashes: when trying to initially camel cased dep parameters, prepend every upper case with a dash and transform to lower, since node modules usually dont use mixed case
 - provider class factories - parameters that start with an Upper case char will be resolved be looking for a class factory
 - static analysis of dependencies
 - implement something that will replace flame di with require()s and initializations (code generator)